mwpowellhtx/ServiceProcess.Extensions/README.md

 ### IServiceWorker

-The IServiceWorker interface exposes a Task and a handful of service hooks, and represents a context of sorts for a single body of work that you want done through the Extensions.
+The IServiceWorker interface exposes a Task and a handful of service hooks, and represents a context of sorts for a single body-of-work that you want done through the Extensions.

 ### AdaptableServiceWorker